McCarthyCode/ColorCycle/README.md

 ## Basic Installation

-A macOS binary is provided in the project's `dist` directory.
+A **macOS (Sonoma, Silicon/ARM)** binary is provided in the project's `dist` directory.
 Windows and Linux users face the ultimatum of waiting for support or compiling on their own, modded software&mdash;which will involve finding a way to update desktop wallpaper programmatically.
 To make this easier, most of the process is outlined below.

 ## Compiling from Source